 Now, I heard it opined that Dirge for the Archons is not quite at Epica levels yet.
 In other words, they did not really ascend the Olympus of Symphonic Metal.
 Got stuck somewhere on its slippery and rocky slopes, it seems.

 But the question is: Should they climb that particular mountain at all?

-They also went out on a limb with a more heavily synthesized, keyboard-heavy take on a few tracks and scarcer, somewhat curtailed growls offered by Gorka Elso.
+The band also went out on a limb with a more heavily synthesized, keyboard-heavy take on a few tracks.
+And scarcer, somewhat curtailed growls offered by Gorka Elso.
 This as compared to The Wanderer and its pretty electronic approach already.

-Well, it turns out to be pretty good electronics and not going down the slippery Amaranthe road.
-Zuberoa Aznarez delivers the most varied performance to date too.
+Well, the record turns out to be pretty good electronics, and not going down the slippery Amaranthe road.
+Zuberoa Aznarez delivers the most varied performance to date, too.
 Even if it is not the most energetic deal I have seen so far.
-A tad more belting in the rockier parts of the album would have done a world of good to the quality of the album itself.
+A tad more belting in the rockier parts of the album would have done a world of good for the quality of the album itself.

 Because this dirge firmly lodges within the genre and its nuances!